DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

-## Title: How Kids Can Show God's Love: Works of Mercy and Sacrifice
+## Title: How Kids Can Show God's Love: Works of Mercy, Sacrifice, Repentance
 - As you get older, the kinds of things you do to help people will change.
 These are ways kids can practice the Works of Mercy.
 - It's also really important to graciously receive acts of mercy when someone performs one for you.